 A healthy tooth has a space inside it called the “pulp space” which is filled with soft tissues – nerves, blood vessels and pink connective tissue.
 If a tooth gets a large cavity, the bacteria in the decay can damage the pulp, which is often what causes toothache.

 Baby teeth are not as hard and strong as adult teeth, and the nerve inside a baby tooth is closer to the outside, which is why children are often both more sensitive and susceptible to decay and tooth pain.
 Learn more about pediatric pulpotomies.

-The cost of Root Canal therapy can vary based on the type of tooth, as well as other variables such as number of roots and any need for additional services such as Post & Core.
+The cost of a Root Canal in Chicago can vary based on the type of tooth, as well as other variables such as number of roots and any need for additional services such as Post & Core.
 Your dentist will review what diagnostics and treatment will be needed, and our staff will review any associated fees prior to beginning root canal therapy.

 If you have dental insurance, your coverage may include limited exams and diagnostics, as well as major procedures such as root canals.
 Our staff is happy to review your coverage with you to ensure you are maximizing your insurance benefits while minimizing any out of pocket expenses.

 Signs and Symptoms